iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 The second approach also has a downside: every time someone tweets, the system has to lookup all that person's followers and add it to their cached TLs.
 Consider this for a famous person who has millions of followers, delivering the new tweets to each follower's TL in < 5 secs is a challenge.
 Therefore, in our twitter example, the key **load parameter** would be the number of followers per user weighted by the frequency of tweets.
 If a person with millions of followers tweets a lot, this would be a significant increase in twitter's load as compared to a person with few followers who rarely tweets.

 As it turns out, twitter has implemented a hybrid approach where people with few followers are delivered cached tweets (approach 2) while people with millions of followers are delivered tweets using approach 1.

+### Storage and retrieval